Xalgorithms/general-documentation/xalgo.md

 Generally, the statements in an XALGO rule fall into specific categories:

-- *refining the applicability of the rule*: The effectiveness and jurisdication of a rule are high-level constructs used to broadly reduce the rule search space.
+- *refining the applicability of the rule*: The effectiveness and jurisdiction of a rule are high-level constructs used to broadly reduce the rule search space.
 Using *WHEN* statements *inside* the specification of the rule, an author can more specifically tune the applicability.
 These can apply to the *envelope* of a document or